0z-cloud/vx/.Vx-SPECIFICATION/Vx.README/FOLDER_MAPPER_STRUCTURE.md

     root:
     # /-/
         |
-        # Main Repository folder, which starts your Journey to Ansible Cloud SRE Intellegent System powered by Community Code.
+        # Main Repository folder, which starts your Journey to Ansible Cloud SRE Intelligent System powered by Community Code.
         # Contain primary directories designed and presents for you easy management and bootstrapped and understanding CI/CD/QA/DEV system.
-        # Just in case, each times we use way where, get a new fork whole of this code repository "Vortex Project Template", simply adding the needed for Project (ps.
+        # Just in case, each time we use way where get a new fork whole of this code repository "Vortex Project Template", simply adding the needed for Project (ps.
 In BI = Product: Some your designed service/application/platform)...
-        # ...services which you developmented before or wants to develop.
+        # ...services which you developed before or want to develop.
-        # ...selects your backends services, such as like Databases, Queuries, Storages, Calculation, Transfers -
+        # ...selects your backends services, such as like Databases, Queries, Storages, Calculation, Transfers -
-        # This part represents back-end hided servies layer/level of your designed system coverage, and used for implement BI logic.
+        # This part represents the back-end hided services layer/level of your designed system coverage and is used to implement BI logic.
         |
         .local:
         # /-----/
         |       |
         |       # Hidden and (git)ignored local cloud exchange private dir index 0.
-Contain your personal access variavles and encrypted private keys, and elso needed stuff.
+Contain your personal access variables and encrypted private keys, and also needed stuff.
         |       |
         |       group_vars:
         |       # /---------/